Amnesty (I)

-Amnesty (I), also titled Amnesty I and sometimes referred to as Amnesty, is the fourth and final studio album by electronica duo Crystal Castles, released on August 19, 2016, on Fiction Records and Casablanca Records.
-It is their first album since the departure of previous frontwoman Alice Glass in 2014, and the first to feature new vocalist Edith Frances.
-It is also their first album not titled after their band name.
-Amnesty is also the band's shortest album to date, even with the extra runtime on the physical version.
-The album received lukewarm reviews by music publications, who criticized the album for having an outdated sound and not being as inspired as their past works.
+Amnesty (I) (also titled Amnesty I and sometimes referred to as Amnesty) is the fourth and final studio album by Canadian electronic music duo Crystal Castles, released on August 19, 2016, by Fiction Records and Casablanca Records.
+It is their first album since the departure of previous frontwoman Alice Glass in 2014, and their only album to feature vocalist Edith Frances.

+It is the band's only non-eponymous album.
+According to the band, their share of the proceeds from Amnesty (I) was donated to Amnesty International, the record's namesake.